Ben Chifley's House: History

 That the Labor Party establish its own daily newspaper".

+Education Centre

+The Education Centre, in adjoining 12 Busby Street, was purchased by Bathurst Regional Council.
+It was renovated and opened in 2012 by then-Prime Minister Julia Gillard.
+It houses temporary exhibitions, interpretation of the museum itself, and a replica sitting room with pianola.

 Description

 The house is a small Victorian Italianate semi-detached residence of rendered brick under a hipped iron roof.
 It has a symmetrical facade with central front door reached by a flight of brick steps.
 It has a full-width bull-nosed verandah with cast-iron columns and frieze.
 A later wrought iron balustrade has been added.

 Internally the house consists of two bedrooms, a parlour, dining room, kitchen and pantry, and then a bathroom at the rear accessed by a covered verandah.

 Behind the kitchen and accessed from the outside is a small laundry, toilet and store.
 The house is furnished with original furniture and fittings.

 The house forms part of a group of semi-detached houses.

 The house was reported to be in good condition as at 13 September 2002.
 The house and contents are almost unaltered from the time of occupation of the Chifleys and Elizabeth Chifley's companion, Isabel Clark.